 Beaver Lake Trail is a 4.8 mile moderately trafficked out and back trail located near Avon, Colorado that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Pristine mountain lake in the Holy Cross Wilderness.
-Begin from the Beaver Creek Village Avon, CO Beaver Lake located 9746 feet elevation.
+Begin from the Beaver Creek Village Avon, CO.
+Beaver Lake located 9746 feet elevation.

 Lots of uphill.
 Rocks, terrain.
 So green.
 Water flowing everywhere.
 Bridges to cross.
 Lake is very calm and beautiful.
 Elevation 9700 feet.
 Feels like 4 miles straight up hill.

 Hiked this trail today.
 No one on the trail.
 This clocked 6.25 miles out and back from the base of the Centennial Lift.
 The lake starting to freeze over in some parts, but overall still a beautiful destination.